FAQs - Shared Ownership

 There’s no requirement with shared ownership for you to buy the remaining shares in your home if you don’t want, or can’t afford to.
 So if you originally bought a 50% share, you’re not under any obligation to buy the other 50% at any point in the future.

-If I buy under shared ownership, I will be a leaseholder, not a freeholder.
+If I buy a shared ownership home, I will be a leaseholder, not a freeholder.
 Why is that?

 With shared ownership, you own a share in the property but not the entire property.
-The rest of your home will be owned by the Housing Association you bought it from and you’ll be paying them a subsidised rent on their share.
+The rest of your home will be owned by the Housing Association you bought it from and you’ll be paying a subsidised rent to them for the share you have not purchased.
 The Housing Association retains the freehold.

 What are service charges?